 One way or another, a Rating Decision may not be the end of the process.
-Sometimes there is a rejection of the claim outright; sometimes the rating percentage is less than what it should be.
-Claim rejections are oftentimes due to fixable issues, things than can be corrected with an appeal.
-Similarly, rating percentages may be lower than warranted for reasons that can be corrected with additional evidence.
+Sometimes there is a rejection of the claim outright; sometimes, the rating percentage is less than it should be.
+Claim rejections are often due to fixable issues, which can be corrected with an appeal.
+Similarly, rating percentages may be lower than warranted for reasons that can be updated with additional evidence.

 If the veteran disagrees with any determination made in the Rating Decision – either outright denial or improperly low rating percentage – they can appeal by filing a Notice of Disagreement or NOD at the local regional office.
-This appeal must be filed within one year of the date on the Rating Decision letter.
+You must file this appeal within one year of the date on the Rating Decision letter.
 While it may seem advantageous to file an appeal as soon as possible, the better course may be to talk with a lawyer first to help you better identify what additional evidence and arguments are needed to change the outcome.

 The politics of pending claims

 VA disability claims are handled in sequential order – oldest claims are handled before newer claims, and the VA has reported massive backlogs in pending claims.
-Obviously, that doesn’t look good for the VA and the easiest way to get rid of a huge backlog is to process claims faster and let’s be honest, it’s easier to reject a claim for some missing information or without an in-depth analysis, than to accept a claim.
+Obviously, that doesn’t look good for the VA, and the easiest way to get rid of an immense backlog is to process claims faster.
+Let’s be honest, it’s easier to reject a claim for some missing information or without an in-depth analysis than to accept a claim.

-The problem with trying to more quickly close out disability claims is that more mistakes are made on the initial Rating Decisions, and thus more veterans are going to want or need to file an appeal.
+The problem with trying to close out disability claims quickly is that more mistakes are made on the initial Rating Decisions, and thus more veterans will want or need to file an appeal.
 Thus, the backlog of cases simply shifts from the initial claim level to the appellate level.
-As outlined in the Board of Appeals annual report for 2020, legacy appeals (the oldest set of appeals) were cut down from 347,975 to 174,688 pending cases, however, newly filed appeals ballooned during 2020 from 78,344 to 150,575.
+As outlined in the Board of Appeals annual report for 2020, legacy appeals (the oldest set of appeals) were cut down from 347,975 to 174,688 pending cases.
+However, newly filed appeals ballooned during 2020 from 78,344 to 150,575.
 The bottom line is that there are a lot of claims and only so many trained personnel to process them.

 How long does the process of a VA disability appeal take?

-After the filing of an NOD, a veteran’s VA disability claim moves to the VA regional office’s appeals section, and will now be handled by a Decision Review Officer or DRO.
+After filing an NOD, a veteran’s VA disability claim moves to the VA regional office’s appeals section, and it will now be handled by a Decision Review Officer or DRO.

-According to VA statistics, the wait time from the filing of an NOD (Notice of Disagreement) to receiving a DRO decision is 12-18 months.
+According to VA statistics, the wait time from filing an NOD (Notice of Disagreement) to receiving a DRO decision is 12-18 months.

 These statistics, however, understate the wait time for many claims.
-If we are talking about poorly-represented claims, which DROs routinely deny, then yes, 9 months is a good estimate of the wait time.
-However, claims which are properly developed and prosecuted have a much better chance of success and also may take much longer.
-Properly developed and prosecuted, means:
+If we are talking about poorly-represented claims, which DROs routinely deny, then yes, nine months is a reasonable estimate of the wait time.
+However, properly developed and prosecuted claims have a much better chance of success and may take much longer.
+Properly developed and prosecuted means: